By Karyn Greenstreet

 Posted in:Mastermind Group Facilitation

 Being an introvert doesn’t necessarily mean you are shy.
-What it means is that you draw your strength from your internal self, not other people.
-While extroverts gain energy by being around people, introverts expend energy by being around people (which means you need a rest break after your mastermind group meetings).
+What it means is that you draw your strength and energy from your internal self, not other people.
+While extroverts gain energy by being around people, introverts expend energy by being around people.
+That means that introverts can give their all in meetings, and then you need a rest break after being with your mastermind group.

 Introverts are strong.
 They rely on their own internal intelligence to perceive things clearly.
-They’re great in small groups, like a mastermind group.
+They’re awesome in small group settings, like a mastermind group, because they like to work closely with a small group of people and have deep, meaningful discussions.
 Even Forbes Magazine says that introverts make great leaders.
 The best part about being an introvert is that you keep your eyes and ears open to what’s around you, you can absorb and process a lot of input, and you don’t talk unless you have something worthwhile to say.
 All great traits of a mastermind group facilitator.

 Check out this great article on 10 Myths About Introverts.
 Then go out and form your group!

 Related blog post: Facilitating Introverts and Extroverts in a Mastermind Group